Sinj: Kingdom of Serbs, Croats, and Slovenes

+The church bell tower, and the Old Town of Sinj on the hill in the background in c.
+1934.
+The fortress' fortifications were removed during the Napoleonic conquest in the early 19th century.

 After the defeat of Austria in WWI, a new union was created in 1918, the Kingdom of Serbs, Croats, and Slovenes.
 The new state under the rule of the Karađorđević dynasty failed to meet public expectations.
 When Stjepan Radić was assassinated in the National Assembly in Belgrade in 1928, the town sent an Alka delegation to his funeral in Zagreb.
 Between the two world wars, the town developed a vibrant and diverse cultural life: two amateur theater groups, large choirs, two brass bands, and a philharmonic orchestra were established, and a large number of local intellectuals received classical (est. 1854) and real (est. 1921) high school education.

 The city center was first electrified around 1922.